 - 13.1.
+Staff will remain aware that bullying can happen both in and outside of school, and will ensure that they understand how to respond to reports of bullying at occurred outside school in line with the Children Protection and Safeguarding Policy and the Peer-on-peer Abuse Policy. - 13.2.
+The Headteacher has a specific statutory power to discipline pupils for poor behaviour outside of the school premises.
+Section 89(5) of the Education and Inspections Act 2006 gives the headteacher the power to regulate pupils conduct when they are not on school premises, and therefore, not under the lawful charge of a school staff member. - 13.3.
 Teachers have the power to discipline pupils for misbehaving outside of the school premises.
-This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 13.2.
-Where bullying outside school is reported to school staff, it is investigated and acted on.
-In all cases of misbehaviour or bullying, the teacher can only discipline the pupil on school premises, or elsewhere when the pupil is under the lawful control of the member of staff. - 13.3.
-The headteacher has a specific statutory power to discipline pupils for poor behaviour outside of the school premises.
-Section 89(5) of the Education and Inspections Act 2006 gives the headteacher the power to regulate pupils' conduct when they are not on school premises, and therefore not under the lawful charge of a school staff member. - 13.4.
-The headteacher is responsible for determining whether it is appropriate to notify the police of the action taken against a pupil. - 13.5.
-If the misbehaviour could be of a criminal nature, or poses a serious threat to a member of the public, the police are always informed.
+This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 13.4.
+Where bullying outside school is reported to school staff, it will be investigated and acted upon.
+In all cases of misbehaviour or bullying, members of staff can only discipline the pupil on school premises, or elsewhere when the pupil is under the lawful control of the member of staff, e.g. on a school trip. - 13.5.
+The headteacher is responsible for determining whether it is appropriate to notify the police of the action taken against a pupil.
+If the misbehaviour could be of a criminal nature, or poses a serious threat to a member of the public, the police will be informed.